isomerpages/nlb-mobile-guide/_get-started-with/learn.md

 		Tap on “Update”.
 If there is no “Update” button, it means your app is already up-to-date.
 	</li>
 	<li>
-		Sign in to NLB Mobile with your myLibrary ID and select the ‘More’ icon on the Discover tab.
+		Sign in to NLB Mobile with your myLibrary username.
+(If you have forgotten your myLibrary username and/or password, go to <a href="https://account.nlb.gov.sg">account.nlb.gov.sg</a> to retrieve it.)
+Select the ‘More’ icon on the Discover tab.
 Then, tap on the LinkedIn Learning icon.
       </li>
 	<li>
 		Click “Proceed” and “Get Started” to access LinkedIn Learning for Library.
 	</li>
 		<li>
-			You will be asked to verify and enter your library card number and PIN.
-Use your myLibrary ID for the “Library Card Number” (Go to <a href="https://account.nlb.gov.sg">account.nlb.gov.sg</a> to retrieve your myLibrary ID).
-The PIN Is your year of birth (in YYYY format).
+			You will be asked to enter your library card number and PIN.
+Use your myLibrary username for the “Library Card Number”.
+(If you have forgotten your myLibrary username and/or password, go to <a href="https://account.nlb.gov.sg">account.nlb.gov.sg</a> to retrieve it.)
+The PIN is your year of birth (in YYYY format).
 Click “Continue”.
 		</li>
 		<li>
 			If you are accessing LinkedIn Learning for Library for the first time, you will be asked to personalise your learning experience in the next few steps.
 Click “Sounds Good” on the next screen, and select your topics of interest and learning goal.
-After that, you can proceed to start using LinkedIn Learning for Library.
+Then, you can start using LinkedIn Learning for Library.
 Happy learning!
 		</li>
 	</ol>
 </div>